-4.1 Ollie manages the class’ behavior well so that we can maximize our time spent learning.
+4.1 This teacher manages the class’ behavior well so that we can maximize our time spent learning.

-4.2 There are clear rules and consequences in Ollie’s class.
+4.2 There are clear rules and consequences in this teacher’s class.

-4.3 Ollie is consistent in applying his rules.
+4.3 This teacher is consistent in applying their rules.

-4.4 The rules and consequences in Ollie’s class are fair and reasonable, and they help to support our learning.
+4.4 The rules and consequences in this teacher’s class are fair and reasonable, and they help to support our learning.